 There are always 2 places people install the TV with: the concrete wall or wooden frames (studs).
-In most eastern countries like America or Canada, people usually mount the TV on the wood studs that underneath the drywall.
-Depending on different wall types, manufactures prepare different hardware accessories.
+In most western countries like America or Canada, people usually mount the TV on the wood studs that underneath the drywall.
+Depending on different wall types, manufacturers prepare different hardware accessories.
 Therefore, when choosing a TV mount for studs, it is better to read through the description and make sure it supports “single stud installation” or “suits studs spacing”.

 With a lightweight TV screen, a single stud mount, like Mounting Dream MD2413-MX, is one of the best choices.
 If you have a larger screen and prefer a heavy-duty one, go for longwall plate ones, such as Mounting Dream MD2268-LK.
-It designs for easy TV centring, fits 16", 18", 24" studs and the loading capacity is 132 lbs.
+It designs for easy TV centering, fits 16", 18", 24" studs and the loading capacity is 132 lbs.

 will this mount fit my TV? - picture via Mounting Dream MD2380